Nanjundi Kalyana: Soundtrack

 This film was dubbed into Telugu as Naaku Mogudu Kavali.
 All songs were written by Rajasri.

 Reception

 Upon release the movie received positive reviews.
-The movie ran for over 535 days becoming the then second longest running Kannada movie after Bangarada Manushya and was declared a Blockbuster.
-The movie was the highest-grossing movie of the year.
-The movie had a theatrical run of 203 days at Indi, 112 days at Saligrama, 238 days at Banahatti, 119 days at Udupi, 112 days at Karwar and 133 days at Tiptur.
+The movie ran for over 535 days becoming the then second longest running Kannada movie after Bangarada Manushya and was an industry hit.
+The movie had a theatrical run of 203 days at Indi, 112 days at Saligrama, 238 days at Banahatti, 119 days at Udupi, 112 days at Karwar, 133 days at Tiptur and 112 days at Kolar.